(Almost Full) EFX for Three (and More) Types of Agents: Introduction

+Note that if we substitute \(k=2\) in Theorem~\ref{thm:kk2}, we get a complete EFX allocation for agents with two types of valuations.
+Therefore, Theorem~\ref{thm:kk2} generalizes the result of \cite{mahara_2}.

+We also show a complete EFX allocation for a special case of Corollary~\ref{cor:three-types}, where among $n$ agents, $n-2$ have identical valuations and the other two agents can have different valuations.
+We refer to this as the problem of EFX allocation when there are two \textit{outliers}.

 \begin{theorem} Consider a set of $n$ agents with additive valuations where at least $n-2$ agents have identical valuations.
-Then, for any set of goods, an EFX allocation always exists.
-Moreover, this holds even when all the agents have more general MMS-feasible valuations. \end{theorem}
+Then, for any set of goods, a complete EFX allocation always exists.
+Moreover, this holds even when all the agents have MMS-feasible valuations, a generalization of additive valuations. \end{theorem}